My Beautiful Dog Was Dying

 grains are harmful to carnivores)

-I do NOT feed Shasta with irradiated meat (irradiated = processed by gamma ray
+in protecting your pets from dangerous foods!
+I would NEVER feed my pets with irradiated meat (irradiated = processed by gamma ray

 radiation).
 I make sure that all meats I purchase for her at the market is NON-IRRADIATED.